-Intrusion detection systems were delivered to AFRL for the realtime evaluation.
-These systems were inserted into the AFRL network testbed and attempted to identify attack sessions in the midst of normal activities, in realtime.
+Intrusion detection systems were delivered to the Air Force Research Laboratory (AFRL) for the real-time evaluation.
+These systems were inserted into the AFRL network test bed and attempted to identify attack sessions in real time during normal activities.

 Three weeks of training data were provided for the 1999 DARPA Intrusion Detection off-line evaluation.

 The first and third weeks of the training data do not contain any attacks.
-This data was provided to facilitate the training of anomaly detection systems.
+These data were provided to facilitate the training of anomaly detection systems.

 The second week of the training data contains a select subset of attacks from the 1998 evaluation in addition to several new attacks.
 The primary purpose in presenting these attacks was to provide examples of how to report attacks that are detected.

 Note: In 1999, Intrusion detection systems were trained using the data from both the 1998 and the 1999 evaluations.